Passenger Accident Compensation Claims

 If your accident was caused by poor road conditions such as potholes or cracks in the road, the Highways Agency or your local council may be held responsible.
 It is a road owner’s legal duty to maintain roads in good condition to help avoid unnecessary accidents and injuries.
 An oversight in this would make the owner responsible for your suffering, and you may therefore be eligible to claim against them.
-Our solicitors would be pleased to help you determine who was liable for your accident and help to manage your case accordingly.

 How much compensation will be paid to me?